Mold Removal in Smithers, WV West Virginia 25186

 Assistance from a professional is only one call away.

-1. The smell of mold is quite distinctive.
+1. Moldy Smell.
 It's a unique smell.
-Even if you can't detect anything, you know that it's there.
+Even if you don't detect anything, you know that it's there.

-2. visible microbial growth.
-Dark splotches on the ceiling, walls floors or baseboards.
-Spots on the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
-Dark patches or the appearance of brown or black mold in the walls may indicate cracks or burst pipe behind the drywall.
-This may be an ongoing leak, however the damage is likely to become worse.
+2. Visible Microbial Growth.
+Dark splotches on the walls, ceiling floors or baseboards.
+Spots on the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
+Dark spots or brown or black mold on the walls may be a sign of cracks or burst pipe behind the wall.
+This may be an incipient leak, but the damage can only get worse.

-3. Soft moist areas on the floors, walls or Ceiling.
-This might suggest that the microbial growth may be present.
-The mold may have not been visible at this point however it may be hidden behind the drywall, on the supportive studs, under floors, or in the attic of your home.
+3. soft moist spots on the Floors, Walls or Ceiling.
+This might suggest that there is microbial growth is present.
+The mold may have not been visible yet, but it could be hiding behind the drywall or on the supporting studs, beneath the floors, or in the roof of your home.

-4. Unexplained health issue.
-A constant cough, headache and nausea or feeling ill only when at home or in certain spaces.
-These persistent allergy-type symptoms could indicate that mold is present.
-The four groups that are most vulnerable to the effects of mold are:
+4. Inexplicable Illness.
+A constant cough, headache or nausea or being sick only at home or in certain spaces.
+The persistent symptoms of allergies may indicate mold is present.
+The 4 groups most susceptible to mold-related illnesses are:

 • Children